Skip to Main Content

 Peer review explained

-• The author of the article must submit it to the journal editor who forwards the article to experts in the field.
+• The article's author must submit it to the journal editor who forwards it to field experts.
 Because the reviewers specialize in the same scholarly area as the author, they are considered the author’s peers (hence “peer review”).

 • These impartial reviewers are charged with carefully evaluating the quality of the submitted manuscript.